COGS108/Overview/COGS108-Syllabus.md

 As assignments become more difficult, we don’t want you to get or feel totally lost.
 If you’ve thought long and hard, gone down a long rabbithole on Stack Overflow, and can’t even get a sense of what the next step may be, take a step away.
 Take a break.
 Then, come back and see if you can’t solve it with a refreshed mind.
 If you’re still totally stuck, ask on Campuswire, talk to a classmate, and/or attend office hours for help.

 With regards to asking questions of instructional staff, we’re here to help you, but there are way more students than there are instructors.
 So, help each other.
-Ask one another first.
-It’s awesome that we all have different backgrounds and experiences - let’s use that to our advantage.
 In fact, this is how the best data science gets done.
 Diverse minds solving a problem invariably improves the solution.
 Also, teaching something to someone else is the best way to determine if you really know something.
 So, it’s win-win.
 The person who’s stuck gets unstuck and the person who helped is more sure in their knowledge.
 Help one another!
 Section and office hours are meant to be collaborative.

-Also, your instructional staff may not know the answer to everything off the top of their head right away.
-There is an entire field of data science topics and programming out there - we’ll do our best to help and show you where to look and how to figure out the answer (or steer you in a different direction if your approach is going to lead you in a messy and intractable direction), but know that we may not have all the answers.
+But how should you help one another on assignments?
+You should: ask a question that leads the student to figure it out for themselves, point out the correct principle/theory that applies in this case, provide a link to an explanation, or a chunk of psuedo-code.
+You should not: provide the full answer or code they can just copy/paste.

 ### Turning In Assignments

 Assignments will be submitted individually on datahub.
 We’ll talk about the details for submission in class.
-Assignments will always be released at least a week before the assignment due date.
+Assignments will always be released a week before the assignment due date.
 On weeks with assignment deadlines, they will always be due Wednesday at 11:59 PM of the week specified (see Course Schedule below).

 **Check to ensure that your file shows up under “Submitted assignments” on datahub after you click submit!!!**.
 If the file is the incorrect file, corrupted, or otherwise unreadable, we cannot grade it and we will mark your assignment as late.
 There will be at least a dozen people each quarter who tell say "I'm so sorry I forgot to click submit!
 Can I please get it graded without late?"
 And my answer will be no. Do not be that person!

 It is your responsibility to ensure that we receive a submission from you on datahub and that you submit the correct file (a Jupyter notebook with the .ipynb extension with the same file name as the assignment) for each assignment.
 If you identify that a mistake has been made, it is your responsibility to get in touch on Campuswire should a problem arise.
 You will receive individualized feedback via email with your grade and feedback about a week after each assignment is due.

-### Assignment Questions on Campuswire

-Campuswire will be used for all general questions.
-For example, if you are confused by what a question is asking or are unsure where to start to look for the answer and need direction, Campuswire is the place to go.
-However, when asking or answering questions on Campuswire, code that answers assignment questions should **not** be provided.
-Instead, answer with suggestions as to what topics/ideas/lectures to look into or vague pseudocode that helps move the person asking the question in the right direction.
-For general programming questions (unrelated to the assignment answers), feel free to share minimal code segments.

 ### Assignment Regrades